Dihedral Gauss hypergeometric functions: Preliminary facts

+The key fact is that quadratic transformations of general hypergeometric equations coincide with the differential equations for some univariate specializations of Appell's $F_2$ or $F_3$ functions.
+In particular, the following is proved in \cite{AppelGhpg}. \begin{theorem} The functions

-For general values of the parameters $a,b_1,b_2$, the double series for the $F_2(x,2-x)$ function does not converge for any $x$.
-However, when $b_1$ and $b_2$ are zero or negative integers, the $F_2(x,2-x)$ function can be seen as a finite sum of $(1-b_1)(1-b_2)$ terms.
-On the other hand, the $\hpgo21$ function in (\ref{eq:f2gauss}) is contiguous to (\ref{dihedr2}) for integer values of $b_1$, $b_2$, hence in general it has a dihedral monodromy group as well.
+satisfy the same second order Fuchsian equation. \end{theorem} \begin{proof} Part 1 of Theorem 2.4 in \cite{AppelGhpg}. \end{proof} For general values of the 3 parameters $a,b_1,b_2$, the double series for the $F_2(x,2-x)$ function does not converge for any $x$.
+However, when $b_1$ and $b_2$ are zero or negative integers, the $F_2(x,2-x)$ function can be seen as a finite sum of $(1-b_1)(1-b_2)$ terms; see Remark \ref{rm:simple} below.
+On the other hand, the $\hpgo21$ function in (\ref{eq:f2gauss}) is contiguous to the $\hpgo21$ function in (\ref{dihedr2}) for integer values of $b_1$, $b_2$, hence in general it has a dihedral monodromy group as well.
 This relation between terminating $F_2(x,2-x)$ sums and dihedral hypergeometric functions is behind our explicit expressions for general dihedral functions.
-We use the following variation of Theorem \ref{th:f2gauss}. \begin{conclude} For non-positive integers $k$, $\ell$, the functions
+We formulate the following variation of Theorem \ref{th:f2gauss}. \begin{corollary} For non-positive integers $k$, $\ell$, the functions